 At either end of the island, with John's Pass to the north and Blind Pass to the south, the beaches are narrower yet no less beautiful.
 These beaches, known as Sunshine Beach and Sunset Beach respectively, are more residential than commercial, and home to everything from quaint beach cottages to Key West-style three-story homes, although there are some of the smaller "mid-century modern" motels from the '50s and '60s in these neighborhoods.
 Here you will find dunes of sea oats lining the beach with walkovers providing access.
 At the southern end of Treasure Island, in Sunset Beach, there is a 5/10-mile boardwalk encircling the tip of the island.
 This is where Blind Pass and the Gulf of Mexico meet, and it's famous for fishing and just strolling.

 All city-owned parking lots are metered or have pay stations and take credit cards.
-All parking is $2.75 per hour unless noted below.
-You can pay by using a smartphone and the Parkmobile app, or at the meters or pay stations using cards or cash/coins.
+All parking is enforced 24/7 at $3.00/hour during the week and $3.25 per hour on weekends and holidays.
+The Downtown/Community Center Lot is $2.50/hour every day.
+You can pay by using a smartphone using the ParkMobile app, or at the meters or pay stations using credit/debit cards only.
 Click here to find a list and location of city parking lots.

 HANDICAP BEACH ACCESS:

-The city of Treasure Island has installed an ADA beach access mat called a MobiMat, which is the first of its kind in Pinellas County.
+The city of Treasure Island has installed an ADA beach access mobility mat.
 The mat was installed at Gulf Front Park, 10400 Gulf Boulevard, Treasure Island's busiest beach access location.
-The MobiMat is a removable access pathway made out of recycled materials.
-It extends approximately 400 ft. towards the gulf and is 6.5 ft. wide.
+The MobiMat RecPath is a removable access pathway made out of recycled materials.
+It extends approximately 350-400 ft. towards the gulf and is 6 ft. wide.
 It provides improved accessibility for those with mobility impairments and for pedestrians and users of strollers and beach carts.

 BATHROOMS & OUTDOOR SHOWERS: